Höxter

 Höxter (/de/) is a town in eastern North Rhine-Westphalia, Germany on the left bank of the river Weser, 52 km (32 miles) north of Kassel.
-It lies the heart of the Weser Uplands, and is the seat of the Höxter district.
+It lies in the heart of the Weser Uplands, and is the seat of the Höxter district.
 The district of Höxter has a population of 30,000, with the city itself making up around half of the population.
 Historical place names of Höxter are Hoxer and Huxaria.

 Subdivisions

 As part of North Rhine-Westphalia's municipal reforms, the collective municipality of Höxter came into being on 1 January 1970, formed out of the eleven communities of the former Amt of Höxter-Land, the main town, and the community of Bruchhausen from the former Amt of Beverungen.
 The communities voluntarily merged to pool their resources and establish a unified administration.
 The constituent communities are: